Bea Chester

-Bea Chester (born c.1921) was a utility infielder who played in the All-American Girls Professional Baseball League.
+Bea Chester (born c.1921) was a utility infielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.

-A native of Brooklyn, New York, Bea Chester was one of the original South Bend Blue Sox founding members of the All-American Girls Professional Baseball League in its 1943 inaugural season.
+A native of Brooklyn, New York, Chester was one of the original South Bend Blue Sox founding members of the All-American Girls Professional Baseball League in its 1943 inaugural season.
 She served primarily as a backup at third base for Lois Florreich, hitting a .190 batting average in 18 games.

-She opened 1944 with the Rockford Peaches, being used mostly as a pinch hitter and defensive replacement.
+Chester opened 1944 with the Rockford Peaches, being used mostly as a pinch hitter and defensive replacement.
 She batted .214 that year, while collecting a .313 on-base percentage in 11 games.

 Chester could not be reached after leaving the league in 1944.
 She was a daughter of Hilda Chester, a mid-20th century superfan of the Brooklyn Dodgers.

-She is part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.
+Chester is part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.